 - Improve safety of walkable and bikeable places through enforcement and educational campaigns targeted toward motorists to reduce unsafe behavior such as speeding and illegal parking on sidewalks or bicycle facilities.
-Short-term. - Deploy low-cost and tactical infrastructure improvements for bicyclists and pedestrians.
-Short-term. - Add review of pedestrian and cyclist amenities to the SPC's road safety audit methodology. - Deploy smart traffic signals that coordinate with movement of pedestrians and cyclists.
+Short-term. - Add review of pedestrian and cyclist amenities to the SPC's road safety audit methodology.
+Short-term. - Deploy smart traffic signals that coordinate with movement of pedestrians and cyclists.
 Medium-term. - Provide project sponsors with bicycle facility design guidelines that accommodate all ages and abilities to create an inclusive and accessible bicycle network.
 Medium-term. - Separate pedestrian movement from bicycle movement to prevent collisions.
 Long-term.